The firm invests in Berkeley startups and donates a portion of its profits to the universityRead more...

 VN: What are some of the investments you’ve made that you’re super excited about?
 Why did you want to invest in those companies?

-VN: What excites you the most about your position as VC?
+VN: What excites you the most about your position as a VC?

 Support VatorNews by Donating